Nightshades24/form-maker/README.md

 This will install the required dependencies and start the project in development mode.
 The project will be available at `http://localhost:8080`.

-To convert the form to JSON format for the DMS, execute `convert_to_json.bat`.
+To convert the form to JSON format for the DMS, execute `export.bat`.
 This will generate a `custom_form.json` file containing the form definition in JSON format.

+To convert a form downloaded from the DMS to the project format, make sure you named the form `custom_form.json` and then execute `import.bat`.
+This will generate the form in the project format.

 ## File Structure